ska-sa/katgpucbf/doc/dev-guide.rst

 :mod:`.pytest-cov`.
 As currently configured, running the unit tests as described above will execute a subset of the parameterised tests (see the docstring for ``test/conftest.py``), while every combination of parameters won't always be tested, each individual parameter will be tested at least once.

-An html test- coverage rerport will be generated.
-Other options are available, but the html format is convenient for viewing.
-You can easily view it using the following
-command:
+If you'd like an HTML test-coverage rerport (at the expense of a slightly longer time taken to run the test), execute ``pytest`` with the :option:`--cov` flag.
+This report can then be viewed by:

 .. code-block:: bash